Great content delivered right to your mailbox

 We can all agree that the pandemic has triggered profound changes in where and how work happens.
 Although the pandemic is not over yet, it’s still possible to venture a guess as to how it will affect the work landscape even after the virus (fingers crossed) eventually fades into the background of our shared history.

-Before the pandemic, 17% of US employees worked remotely 5+ days a week.
+Before the pandemic, 17% of US employees worked remotely five days a week or more.
 During the pandemic, this rose to 44%.
 This would have been much higher if healthcare providers and warehouse employees—among others with hands on jobs—were actually capable of working remotely.

 Top 3 predictions